replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Configure a host path on Kubernetes installer-created clusters

 Clusters created by the Replicated Kubernetes installer that include the Velero add-on store snapshots internally in the cluster by default.
-For more information about the Velero add-on, see [Velero Add-On](https://kurl.sh/docs/add-ons/velero) in the kURL documentation.
+For more information about the Velero add-on, see [Velero Add-On](https://kurl.sh/docs/add-ons/velero) in the open source kURL documentation.

 There are two ways to change this snapshots storage destination to use a host path: